 If you think you have rats, it is important to act quickly to control the level of infestation and reduce the health risks posed by this rodent.

 At Ehrlich, our qualified local technicians are backed by global knowledge and innovation.
 We are able to provide the most effective services to get rid of rats.

-We can also advise you on how to deter rats in the first place and avoid an infestation in your home or business.
+We can also advise you on how to deter rats in the first place and avoid a rat infestation in your home or business.

 Call us today on 1-800-837-5520 or contact your local office to arrange for effective solutions to get rid of rats quickly.